top of page

 BIOGRAPHY

-Naseer Shamma is an Iraqi artist and a distinguished Oud player born in 1963 in Kut, Iraq.
-Graduating from the Institute of Music Studies in Baghdad in 1987 was the beginning of a long array of achievements in his musical career and specifically the Oud instrument, he obtained his PhD in Musical Philosophy
+Naseer Shamma, an Iraqi musician and renowned Oud player, was born in 1963 in Kut, Iraq, graduated from the Institute of Music Studies in Baghdad in 1987, and has since attained a PhD in Musical Philosophy.

 bottom of page